TokensMarketplace/Crypto_Christmas_Gifts/README.md

 # ChristmasPresents.sol V1.0

 # Introduction
-ChristmasPresents.sol is a smart-contract that anables loterry competition on Ethereum blockhain.
-Competitors send their ETH in order to compete and contract sends them a package of random amounts of ERC20 tokens as a reward.
-They also get their unique ticket ID which makes them eligible for one of the three main prizes.
+ChristmasPresents.sol is a smart-contract that enables giveaway competition on Ethereum blockhain.
+Competitors send their ETH in order to compete and contract sends them a package of random amount of ERC20 tokens as a reward.
+They also get their unique coupon ID which makes them eligible for one of the three main prizes.
-After compentition ends, on 24th of Dec.2018., the contract generates three random IDs that correspond to competitors' addresses and choses the winners.
+After compentition ends, on 24th of December 2018 at 00:00 (CET), the contract generates three random IDs that correspond to competitors' addresses and chooses the winners.
 Total amount of fee equals to 10% of collected ETH, third winner gets 10% of the rest, second gets 30% and the main winner gets 60% of ETH.

 ## Table of Contents (TOC)
 * Usage